History

 Pupil View

-Humanities Co-Ordinator
+History Co-Ordinator

 If you have any questions about this area of the curriculum, please feel free to get in touch with the co-ordinator either through Class Dojo or by contacting the school office.